Posted on 16 Comments

 Both digital and analog servos will perform great if the build quality of the model matches the high quality of the radio gear used in it.

-For your convenience, we’ve put together some tests to help you find the best micro servo for a DLG.
+For your convenience, we’ve put together the tests to help you identify the best micro servo for a DLG.

-A lot of pilots nowadays go with the 1S LiPo for their DLG setup and have questions if a particular servo will work on 3.7V.
+A lot of pilots nowadays go with the 1S LiPo for their DLG builds and have questions about whether and how a particular servo will work at 3.7V, 3.3V, etc.

 In addition, you’ll find the total height with the servo horn, as sometimes this data is missing in the product descriptions.

-For example, the total servo height is critical when choosing equipment for a glider like the Hawk.
+For example, the total servo height is critical when choosing equipment for a glider like the Hawk DLG.

-We found that spring loading the servo arm to imitate the torsion+cable tail setup does not affect the accuracy of the servo, just the amp draw and “screaming” sound.
+We found that spring-loading the servo arm to imitate the torsion+cable tail setup does not affect the accuracy of the servo, just increases the amp draw and produces a “screaming” sound.

 Both of these vary a lot from servo to servo, so we just decided to skip it.